Arab - Israeli Conflict

 According to Israeli figures, 120 combatants and 57 civilians were killed.

-International outcry ensued, with many criticizing Israel for what much of the international community perceived as a disproportionately violent response.
+An international outcry ensued, with many criticizing Israel for what much of the international community perceived as a disproportionately violent response.

 Protests took place on hundreds of college campuses across the U.S, and in front of the Israeli consulate in New York.